archnim/proxen/README.md

 {
 	"rprox": {
 		"<input port 1>": {
-			"<address 1>": "<output port 1>",  // For each ip address or domain name used to access the "<address 2>": "<output port 2>",  // input port, we can specify a different output port "<address 3>": "<output port 3>"
+			"<address 1>": "<output port 1>",  // For each IP address or domain name used to access the "<address 2>": "<output port 2>",  // input port, we can specify a different output port "<address 3>": "<output port 3>"
 			"default": "<default output port>" // We can also add a default output port (optional)